-While it seems that everyone has jumped on the social media bandwagon you may think of it more as the social media Titanic.
+While it seems that everyone has jumped on the social media bandwagon, you may think of it more as the social media Titanic.
 Being fearful of social media is the main reason many companies have never established a presence on Facebook, Twitter, Google + or any other social media outlet.
+Let’s take a look at some of the reasons businesses are hesitant to use social media and ways to address these concerns.

 What’s holding companies back from social media?